nui-ai/mediapipe/BUILDING.md

     + each of the above bazel targets yields an executable or a shared library as per its name, the above command runs them all.
     + Then, run the built C++ mains through their respective JetBrains run configurations from `.run/`, or by mimicking their bazel run commands, from under the project root path.
    <br>

+2. verbose bazel analysis logs created when running under this pip command become available at `/tmp/bazel.explain`, they explain some of bazel's caching decisions.

 2. build and run the rust main/s which are using the C++ based hand tracking and included in this repo, after you have built the above bazel targets:
    + build:
        ```bash